-Jazz Night School offers private lessons for aspiring Seattle area jazz musicians of all levels with our instructors for: Piano, Bass, Trumpet, Saxophone, Clarinet, and Drums.
+Jazz Night School offers private lessons for aspiring Seattle area jazz musicians of all ages and levels.

 Jared T. Hall, winner of the Jazz Division’s 2013 National Trumpet Competition and 2008 Lionel Hampton Jazz Festival’s Outstanding Trumpet Award, is recognized as a contemporary and melodic performer.
 Jared has performed with Bob Hurst, Peter Erskine, Dave Liebman, Alan Pasqua, Brian Lynch, Ira Sullivan, Jeff “Tain” Watts, Arturo Sandoval, Maria Schneider, Terence Blanchard, David Binney, and Fred Hersch.
 He has also shared the stage with Chick Corea, Bobby McFerrin, George Benson, Kenny Garrett, Eric Reed, Ingrid Jensen, Obed Calvaire, Scott Wendholt, Randy Brecker, Wayne Bergeron, Kevin Spacey, Gloria Estefan, and Robin Eubanks.